 In combination with WooCommerce, Jetpack can bring store owners easily-integrated attack protection, downtime alerts, content sharing, and a slew of other features designed to make your life easier.
 It’s the equivalent of strapping a rocket to your store — but a lightweight one. 😉

-It isn’t because we all work with Automattic (though we do) and think that Jetpack is a fantastic plugin with a lot of potential benefits (which is also true).
-We hooked into Jetpack because its existing connection to WordPress.com allows us to easily authenticate and set up new Connect users.
+We hooked into Jetpack because its existing connection to WordPress.com allows us to easily authenticate and set up new WooCommerce Services users.

-WooCommerce Connect uses Jetpack to authenticate you and your store.
-WooCommerce Connect is hosted on Automattic’s servers, the same servers which host WordPress.com and Jetpack, so it makes the setup process simple and fast — the whole idea behind Connect.
+WooCommerce Services uses Jetpack to authenticate you and your store, and is hosted on Automattic’s servers — the same servers which host WordPress.com and Jetpack.
+This makes the setup process simple and fast.

 Jetpack’s many benefits start with security for store owners